dnocode/awsParallelScan/README.md

 # awsParallelScan
 Simple aws utility for parallel scanning where
-1 or more  threads producer provide record scanning and pass in chunk to consumer threads.
+1 or more threads producer provide records  scanned and pass them in a chunk to the consumer threads

 ```java